 Marcia Neely worked as a public health nurse and administrator during her younger to middle adult life, then joined her husband as co-publisher of the Granite Falls Tribune, a small-town newspaper.
 After five years of publishing, and following the death of their seventeen-year-old son, the couple purchased five acres of land near Benson Minnesota.
 Moving down the ladder of success, as defined by society, they discovered a love for an organic lifestyle informed by their natural surroundings.

-Marcia was editor of the Civil Liberties News, the publication of the Minnesota Civil Liberties Union in Minneapolis, MN, in the late 1980s and early 1990s.
-For several years she also edited the Support Report, a publication of SW/WC Educational Cooperative for whom she worked as an educator in the 1990s.
+For several years Marcia edited the Support Report, a publication of SW/WC Educational Cooperative for whom she worked an educator in the 1990s.
 While living in the country, she published the Honey and Herbs Newsletter, a publication with essays, stories, and information, and she wrote feature stories for the Swift County Monitor in Benson, Minnesota.
 She also authored the following two books:

 101 Herbs with Essays and Stories and Cooking with Herbs and Spices.

 Her novel Deep Grass Roots was published by Beavers Pond Press in 2018.
-She now lives with her dog Snicklefritz in St. Cloud, Minnesota.
+She now lives in St. Cloud, Minnesota.

 About 101 Herbs